Market Segmentation Trees: Numerical Experiments

 \begin{itemize} \item \textit{Const}: A model which predicts a constant win probability for all bid prices equal to the average training set win rate. \item \textit{IR}: An isotonic regression model fit on the entire training set to estimate the auction win rate given the submitted bid price.
-This is a ``context-free'' model and does not incorporate the auction features ($x$). \item \textit{IRKM}: Performs $K$-means clustering on the auction features ($x$) and then fits an isotonic regression model within each cluster; the number of clusters $K$ is tuned using the validation set observations. $K$-means clustering is a common approach for market segmentation; this benchmark segments auctions based on feature dissimilarity rather than differences in their estimated bid landscapes. \item \textit{DSP}: The bid landscape forecasting model which the DSP used in production during the testing period (1/25/2019-1/31/2019), which was also trained using the same data as our training set. \item \textit{LRT, LR, LRKM}: We include analogous benchmarks testing the impact of using logistic regression models as opposed to isotonic regression models.
-Logistic regression is one of the most common parametric approaches for probabilistically modeling binary response data and has been used for personalized marketing in several previous works \citep{mcmahan2013ad, chen2015statistical, ettl2019data}.
-The benchmark LR fits a single, ``context-free'' logistic regression model to the entire data; the benchmark LRKM performs $K$-means clustering on the auction features and fits a logistic regression model in each cluster; and the benchmark LRT runs our MST algorithm with logistic regression leaf models. \end{itemize}
+This is a ``context-free'' model and does not incorporate features $x$. \item \textit{IRKM}: Performs $K$-means clustering on features $x$ and then fits an isotonic regression model within each cluster; the number of clusters $K$ is tuned using the validation set. \item \textit{DSP}: The bid landscape forecasting model which the DSP used in production during the testing period, which was also trained using the same data as our training set. \item \textit{LR, LRKM, LRT}: We include analogous benchmarks testing the impact of using logistic regression models as opposed to isotonic regression models.
+Logistic regression is one of the most common parametric approaches for probabilistically modeling binary response data.
+The benchmark LR fits a single, ``context-free'' logistic regression model to the entire data; the benchmark LRKM performs $K$-means clustering on the auction features and fits a logistic regression model in each cluster; and the benchmark LRT runs our MST algorithm with logistic regression response models. \end{itemize}